 On the site of the Grudziądz castle, there was originally a Slavic timber – earth defensive hillfort.
 The creation of a brick Teutonic residence called Graudenz dates back to the second half of the 13th century.
 The first phase of construction was completed around 1290, when the castle chapel was consecrated.
 The beginnings of the Grudziądz commandry can be put on for the period between 1263 and 1269.
 Around 1300, the main bergfried tower, called Klimek, was erected.
 Probably only after 1300, the west range was erected.
 In 1388, a part of it, along with the dansker, sank to the Vistula river, but it was rebuilt in a similar form.

 The castle had to be considered particularly defensive, since during the war with Poland the Grand Master Werner von Orseln chose it in 1330 for his headquarters.
 After the Battle of Grunwald in 1410, the castle was temporarily occupied by Polish troops.
-In 1454, it was quickly conquered by the forces of the Prussian Union.
-After the incorporation of Royal Prussia to Poland, it became the seat of the starosts of Grudziądz.
+During the Thirteen Years’ War in 1454, it was quickly conquered by the forces of the Prussian Union and the Teutonic attempts to recapture it were ineffective.
+After the war and the incorporation of Royal Prussia to Poland, it became the seat of the starosts of Grudziądz.
 In 1655, it was taken by the Swedes who modernized the fortifications.
 Four years later, the stronghold was retook by the Poles.
 Partially destroyed were the walls and roofs of buildings.
 In the 18th century, the process of destruction continued, until the castle was almost completely demolished by order of the Prussian king Frederick William II.
 Only the demolition of the main tower was stopped, which unfortunately was blown up by German soldiers in 1945.

 The castle was built on a 60-meter high escarpment overlooking the Vistula, separated by ravines and artificial crossings from neighboring hills.
 The main complex constituting the seat of the monastery was on the plan of an irregular quadrangle.
 Four ranges surrounded the courtyard with a well.
 In the north-west corner was a round tower, later called Klimek.
 It performed defensive, observational and prison functions.
 Its height was 30 meters, and the diameter was 8.9 meters.
 The entrance to it was placed 14 meters above the level of the courtyard.
 On the external walls, it was decorated with glazed bricks in the form of alternating belts made of natural bricks and glazed in green.
 It was a unique form of decoration in the Teutonic State.